luizgmgomes/Encryption/README.md

 ```

 ## CA
-  * In order for an TLS(SSL) certificate to be trusted, that certificate must have been issued by a CA
   * There are two types of certificate authorities (CAs)
     * Root CAs and Intermediate CAs
   * There are some layers of CA inside the certificate file.
 Ergo, if the user's browser cannot trust the first CA, the upper layer of CA on a certificate is tried to be validated by the same, until it reaches CA Root (if needed)